 - Electing a PTET could mean paying more in state taxes than a business owner would as an individual.

 - Many states have a flat rate equal to the highest income tax rate for pass-through entities in lieu of progressive rate.
-Some states (see the map below) even have a higher tax than the highest individual income tax rate specifically for PTET elections (though some are also).
+Some states (see the map below) even have a higher tax than the highest individual income tax rate specifically for PTET elections.

 - Additionally, a larger amount of income might be subject to taxes when paid at the entity level because personal deductions and exemptions won’t be taken (including retirement plan contributions deducted on the personal federal income tax return).